garfix/nli-go/doc/remarks.md

     { rule: relation(E1, E2) -> 'capital',                                  sense: dom:has_capital(E1, E2) }

 And there are more cases where the current scheme of determining sort by top down induction from sense doesn't work.
-In many cases the sort can not be seduced top-down while parsing, so I want another technique.
+In many cases the sort can not be reduced top-down while parsing, so I want another technique.

 I am now thinking of the following: